Important Facts You Need to Know About a Cash Business

 Are Cash Businesses Legal?

 Accepting cash and paying in cash is legal.
-Cash transactions to avoid taxes are not legal.
+Making cash transactions to avoid taxes is not legal.
 The IRS actively pursues businesses who underreport income and who pay in cash to avoid payroll taxes and other tax reports and payments.

 Can I Accept Payments in Cash?

 But there are some issues with accepting payment in cash

 - Many people don't carry a lot of cash with them.
 Younger shoppers in particular often carry no cash.
 You risk losing a sale if you don't accept their debit cards, even for a cup of coffee.